Saab 9-3: Saab 9-3 ePower

 The Saab 9-3 ePower electric car was unveiled at the 2010 Paris Motor Show as Saab's electric vehicle.
-The concept car is based on the 9-3 SportWagon, has a 35.5kWh lithium-ion battery pack, a top speed of 150 km/h, and an estimated driving range of 200 km.
+The concept car is based on the 9-3 SportWagon, has a 35.5 kWh lithium-ion battery pack, a top speed of 150 km/h, and an estimated driving range of 200 km.
 Saab had scheduled to run a two-year trial with 70 ePower demonstrators in Sweden by late 2011.
 The new owner of the Saab estate, National Electric Vehicle Sweden, initially stated that they intended to start producing the all-electric 9-3 ePower to be launched in China by late 2013 or early 2014.

 The production version was slated to be unveiled at the 2014 Frankfurt Motor Show and market launch for 2015.
 In April 2014, NEVS began production on a batch of 200 units to be tested in Qingdao, China by mid-2014.
-After the test, sales are scheduled to begin in Sweden in 2015.
+After the test, sales were scheduled to begin in Sweden in 2015.